CommitteeOfZero/compendium/scripting/virtual_machine.md

 Notably, there are indeed **no general-purpose registers**, function-local parameters/variables, return values, a freely accessible stack etc.

+In the reference implementation, executing most *undefined* operations causes the offending thread to lock up because the program counter is not changed.
+As they never relinquish control, this also locks up the game unless they are killed by other threads.
+Some undefined operations (e.g. some undefined two-byte opcodes) cause out-of-bounds reads that crash the program instead.

 ## Memory

 Scripts have access to the following kinds of memory: